ShemSkillman/COMP3015-Optimized-Developer-Tool/README.md

 There are three shader programs used: a wave animation shader that uses noise, another wave animation shader that doesn't use noise, and a basic shader that does not produce waves.
 All these shader programs apply silhouette lines and a toon effect so they share the same fragment and geometry shaders.

+For an in depth explaination on how the sihlouette lines are processed for rendering, please watch the developer walkthrough video.

 ### Regular Wave Animation Program

+The 'waveProg' program is used to manipulate the vertices of the plane to produce waves of a consistent pattern.

+In the wave animation vertex shader, the frequency determines how wide each wave is so that we can calculate how high a particular vertex needs to be positioned.
+A sin function is used to create the peaks and troughs in both the x and z directions.
+Since the pattern is consistent, the cos function is also used to calculate the normal of the wave slope.

+The manipulated normal and vertex information is then passed on down the pipeline as normal so that silhouette lines can be applied.

 ### Noise Wave Animation Program

+The 'waveNoiseProg' is slightly different to 'waveProg' because the compiled noise vertex shader uses noise values from a noise map rather than using sin values.

+In the scene, a noise map is generated in the form of a texture, and this texture is accessible from the noise vertex shader.
+The noise value for a particular vertex can be extracted and used to determine the height of the wave at this point.
+These noise values ensure that the waves generated are random in nature and do not follow a consistent pattern.

+Although, it is worth mentioning that the noise texture is limited in size so the noise map will have to repeat itself eventually.
+The noise map will need to be regenerated when the frequency is changed.

+The normals are also calculated slightly differently to use completely random noise values.
+This gives a 'warped' effect to mimic the refraction of light in water and it couples well with the cartoon-style look of the scene.

 ### Basic Program

+The 'basicProg' does not use a wave animation vertex shader but it still applies the silhouette lines similar to the other 2 shader programs.
+This is used when rendering the ship.

 ## Background